cutterkom/generativeart/readme.md

 ## Announcement

 This package collects more and more stars here on Github and is widely used for NFTs.
-Just browse on NFT platforms - it won't take you long to discover these patterns.
+Just browse on NFT platforms - it won't take you long to discover  patterns be that might be decandents of this repository.

-I would like to clarify: I am **not** a fan of all Blockchain, NFT and Web3 related topics.
+I would like to clarify: I am **not a fan** of Blockchain, NFT and Web3.

 Why?
-Read this text ["The Third Web"](https://tante.cc/2021/12/17/the-third-web/).
+Read this text: ["The Third Web"](https://tante.cc/2021/12/17/the-third-web/) by [@tante](https://twitter.com/tante).

 ---